Agroecosystems

 Agroecosystems consist of three interacting subsystems: managed fields, surrounding natural habitats, and human settlements.
 They provide various ecosystem services, including food production, biodiversity preservation, and climate regulation, but can also negatively impact the environment if not managed sustainably.
 The integration of livestock in agroecosystems enhances productivity and environmental benefits through synergies like nutrient recycling.
 With increasing emphasis on sustainability, practices such as organic farming and conservation agriculture are being explored to reduce reliance on chemicals and improve long-term viability.
 Climate change poses challenges to agroecosystem management, necessitating the development of resilient practices to ensure food security and environmental health.

-They rely on the external inputs of energy and nutrients, and most of the production is removed out of the system.
-In general, agroecosystems are not self-sustaining and are driven by population, market, and policy needs and regulated by environmental feedback mechanisms.
+They rely on the external inputs of energy and nutrients, and most of the production is removed from the system.
+In general, agroecosystems are not self-sustaining and are driven by population, market, and policy needs and are regulated by environmental feedback mechanisms.
 Agroecosystems are the basic unit of agroecology studies.
 Specifically, agroecology refers to the science of understanding the ecology of agroecosystems.
-However, in recent times agroecology has denoted an integrated discipline that includes elements of agronomy, ecology, sociology, and economics.
+However, agroecology has also been used to denote an integrated discipline that includes elements of agronomy, ecology, sociology, and economics.

 Agroecosystem dynamics can be studied using key properties such as productivity, sustainability, stability, equitability, and autonomy.
 These are also called system properties or emergent properties.
 The term productivity relates to the quantity of food, fuel, or fiber that an agroecosystem can produce for human use.
 The term stability refers to consistency of production, while sustainability refers to the maintenance of a specified level of production over the long term.
 Equitability refers to sharing agricultural production fairly, whereas autonomy refers to agroecosystem self-sufficiency.
 These properties can be used to compare the performance of agroecosystems in diverse landscapes and at varied spatial scales.